About Asda Personal Loans

 Asda Personal Loans is in partnership with Aro which is a trading style of Freedom Finance Limited, who are a leading credit broker, to offer our customers a different solution to borrowing money and finding a loan.
 They were awarded Best Consumer Credit Broker in the 2020 Consumer Credit Awards – voted for by customers.

 We work alongside Freedom Finance so we can provide our customers with their very best loan offer from a panel of handpicked trusted lenders.

-With one application, a panel of carefully selected lenders can provide you with a loan tailored to your needs.
+With an eligibility check, a panel of carefully selected lenders can provide you with a loan tailored to your needs.
 It’s also a safe way to find a loan without negatively affecting your credit rating.

 ASDA Money is a trading name of Asda Financial Services Ltd who are an Introducer Appointed Representative of Aro which is a trading style of Freedom Finance Limited (company number 06297533) of Atlantic House, Atlas Business Park, Simonsway, Manchester, M22 5PR.
 Aro acts as a credit broker and not as a lender and is authorised and regulated by the Financial Conduct Authority (FRN 662079).